hkpeaks/peaks-consolidation/README.md

 On July 8, 2023, the Peaks project achieved a new milestone in processing giant files.
 The below video demonstrated four different scenarios:-

 Demo 1.
-Opening and previewing a 250GB CSV file within a few milliseconds.
+Previewing a 250GB CSV file within a few milliseconds.

 Demo 2.
 Previewing CSV files with many columns.

 Demo 3.
 Previewing CSV files with text, integer and floating alignment.

 Demo 4.
-Previewing CSV files using a script and getting random samples for 1,000 times less than half second.
+Previewing a 250GB CSV file using a script and getting random samples for 1,000 times less than half second.

 The 2nd pre-release will include the new functions.
 The video URL: https://youtu.be/lX2HKLDOfwk